On a general concept of a Hausdorff-type operator: boundedness of Hausdorff-type operators

-In this section we shall be working in the following setting.
-We assume that $\frak{S}$ is at quasi-metric space with quasi-metric $\rho$ and positive regular Borel measure $\nu$.
+In this subsection we shall be working in the following setting.
+We assume that $\frak{S}$ is a quasi-metric space with quasi-metric $\rho$ and positive regular Borel measure $\nu$.
 Moreover, the following \textit{doubling condition} holds:

 There exists of a constant $C$ such that

 for each $x\in \frak{S}$ and $r > 0$.